payments industry landscape

 Real-time payments

 Advancements are being made with the advent of ACH (Automated Clearing House).
 However, the real game-changer will be real-time payments.
-Although it’s a 50-year-old technology that first rolled out in Japan, it was just catching on in the US in 2017.
+Although it’s a 50-year-old technology that first rolled out in Japan, it caught on in the US in 2017.
 The Federal Reserve’s FedNow initiative sets up the rails where merchants can easily access funds the following day if they process the payments around certain cutoff times.

 The process of submitting a payment request by the seller, the buyer sharing payment information, the seller settling payment upon receipt of that information, and the buyer finalizing the transaction is all carried out instantaneously.
-This system can be accessed by merchants 24/7/365, including holidays and weekends, and is likely to advance adoption among merchants for cash-less transactions.
+This system can be accessed by merchants 24/7/365, including holidays and weekends, and is likely to advance adoption among merchants for cashless transactions.

 Buy Now Pay Later